Used Nissan Kicks for Sale in

 What customers are saying

 The Nissan Kicks is highly praised by Clutch customers with an average rating of 4.6/5.
-Owners frequently highlight its value, fuel economy, and seat comfort.
-Some customers note technology and entertainment and seat comfort as areas for improvement.
+Owners frequently highlight its fuel economy, value, and reliability.
+Some customers note technology and entertainment and fuel economy as areas for improvement.

 1 / 6